Leadership Development Strategies

 Follow: Don’t be afraid to learn something new from those you lead.
 Don’t be afraid to follow those you empower.
 You need to ensure that followers know that you are not perfect and that you make mistakes too.
 This is critical if you want to rebound from big mistakes.
 You also need to ensure a team atmosphere based on collaboration.

 Get out of the way: Don’t micromanage.
 You need to allow those you lead the opportunity to do their job, make their own mistakes, and learn from those mistakes.
-If this is something that doesn’t work for you, then you should probably demote yourself to “manager”.
+If this doesn’t work for you, you should probably demote yourself to “manager.”

 Encouraging the Heart

-There are actually numerous ways to go about this one but three specific activities that could be implemented to enhance your use of “Encouraging the Heart” in your own leadership journey could be as follows:
+There are numerous ways to go about this one, but three specific activities that could be implemented to enhance your use of “Encouraging the Heart” in your own leadership journey could be as follows:

-Look: You need to have the results personally reviewed by leadership along with a listing of responsible parties so that everyone can be recognized.
-This is called validation and it’s very important.
+Look: You need to have the results personally reviewed by leadership and a listing of responsible parties so that everyone can be recognized.
+This is called validation, and it’s very important.
 Let your people know that their efforts are valued.

 See?
 That wasn’t so bad.
 The only hang-up here is whether or not you are willing to give some of these a shot.
 In all my years of leadership education and training, I have found that behavioral changes are the biggest challenge for people.
 Just remember that it’s okay to change your behaviors to something better.
-It’s also okay to change your behaviors a little bit at a time.
-I know it can be hard at first, especially when those around don’t understand why we are making the change.
+It’s also okay to change your behaviors a little at a time.
+It can be challenging, especially when those around us don’t understand why we are making the change.
 But what’s the harm in at least trying it out?